-The essence of a CCUS hub is collective transport & storage infrastructure, supporting a range of different emitters and possibly even several hubs.
+The essence of a CCUS hub is collective transport and storage infrastructure, supporting a range of different emitters and possibly even several hubs.

 Transport and storage operators are responsible for transporting the captured carbon dioxide by pipeline, ship or other means to the storage site, where they inject it into the subsurface geology.
 They assume most of the liability for the captured carbon dioxide once it is handed over, and they are responsible for permanent storage and monitoring at least until the well is safely closed.

-The business model for transport and storage operators is relatively simple – they are paid a fee for transporting and storing the CO2 emissions captured by their industrial customers.
+The business model for transport and storage operators is relatively simple – they are paid a fee for transporting and storing the carbon dioxide emissions captured by their industrial customers.
 The tariff is structured to cover the operator’s investment and operating costs and provide a return on capital employed.

 Since carbon prices are low and demand for low carbon products is nascent, the current business model for carbon transport and storage is likely to involve government support and regulation, depending on market conditions.

-Where transport & storage operations have the form of a natural monopoly – multiple emitters using a single piece of CO2 transportation and storage infrastructure – returns are likely to be regulated and comparable to those achieved by utilities and large-scale infrastructure companies.
-As competition in transportation and storage services emerges, the need for regulation may decrease.
+Where transport and storage operations have the form of a natural monopoly – multiple emitters using a single piece of carbon dioxide transportation and storage infrastructure – returns are likely to be regulated and comparable to those achieved by utilities and large-scale infrastructure companies.
+As competition in transport and storage services develops, the need for regulation will decrease.

-The operator will also need to identify the specifications (around purity and pressure) of the carbon dioxide to be delivered to the T&S operator.
-Looser specifications makes post-capture compression and purification cheaper for emitters, but impurities in the carbon dioxide – such as water, nitrogen, sulphur oxide, nitrogen oxide, carbon monoxide, hydrocarbons and mercury – can have major implications, eg corrosion, for transportation and storage infrastructure.
+The operator will also need to identify the specifications (around purity and pressure) of the carbon dioxide to be delivered to the transport and storage operator.
+Looser specifications make post-capture compression and purification cheaper for emitters, but impurities in the carbon dioxide – such as water, nitrogen, SOx, NOx, carbon monoxide, hydrocarbons and mercury – can have major implications, such as corrosion, for carbon dioxide transportation and storage infrastructure.

-Governments typically have the tools and experience to incentivize and regulate the CO2 transportation business, but they can struggle with understanding geology and the associated storage risks.
+Governments typically have the tools and experience to incentivize and regulate the carbon dioxide transportation business, but they can struggle with understanding geology and the associated storage risks.

 understand more about CO2 storage in your region